seelabs/scratch_docs/xls-xchainbridge.md

 The ledger object is owned by the door account and defines the bridge parameters.
 It is created with a `XChainCreateBridge` transaction, and modified with a `XChainModifyBridge` transaction (only the `MinAccountCreateAmount` and `SignaturesReward` may be changed).
 It cannot be deleted.

-_Note:_ The signatures used to attest to chain events are on the `XChainClaimID` ledger objects, not on this ledger object.
+_Note:_ The signatures used to attest to chain events are on the `XChainOwnedClaimID` and `XChainOwnedAccountCreateClaimID` ledger objects, not on this ledger object.

 ##### 2.1.1.1.
 Fields